Momentum-integrated Multi-task Stock Recommendation with Converge-based Optimization: Conclusions

 \subsection{Momentum Line Indicator Construction}

 Given that the financial market is fluctuating, there are doubts about whether learning to predict rise-or-fall could benefit the stock recommendation model~\cite{bengio1997using}.
-Therefore, we propose the momentum line indicator and formulate a task to replace the challenging and noisy rise-or-fall prediction task.
+Therefore, we adopt the momentum line indicator and formulate a task to replace the noisy rise-or-fall signal.
 Momentum investing is a strategy that aims to capitalize on the continuance of existing market trends.
 The effectiveness of momentum investing has been proven and widely applied in real stock market~\cite{asness2014fact,barroso2015momentum,jegadeesh1993returns}.
 We compute the price momentum formula by the following equation:

 $m_T$ is the momentum at day $T$, $price_T$ is the closing price at day $T$ and $l$ is the length of gap days in momentum.
 To represent the short-term trend, we build a momentum line, which is formed by a list of momentum values: $\{m_{T-s}, m_{T-s-1}, ..., m_{T}\}$, and $s$ is the length of the momentum line.
-Based on the trend of the momentum line, we categorize all momentum lines into five levels that serve as the label in the classification task: \begin{itemize}[leftmargin=*] \item \textbf{[4]} ``Bounce" The line changes from negative to positive. \item \textbf{[3]} ``Positive" The line stays positive. \item \textbf{[2]} ``Volatile" The line oscillates around 0. \item \textbf{[1]} ``Negative" The line stays negative. \item \textbf{[0]} ``Sink" The line changes from positive to negative. \end{itemize}
+Based on the trend of the momentum line, we categorize all momentum lines into five levels that serve as the label in the classification task: \begin{itemize} \item \textbf{``Bounce"} The line changes from negative to positive. \item \textbf{``Positive"} The line stays positive. \item \textbf{``Volatile"} The line oscillates around 0. \item \textbf{``Negative"} The line stays negative. \item \textbf{``Sink"} The line changes from positive to negative. \end{itemize}

-The shapes of the momentum line are shown in Figure~\ref{fig:demo}.
+The shapes of momentum line are shown in Figure~\ref{fig:demo}.
 High momentum levels indicate that stocks have a strong positive momentum in a short period.
+From the perspective of economics, momentum investing is a profitable short-term investing strategy.
+Since momentum investment strategies are positively related to higher profits in real market trading, we could suppose that the momentum is related to return ratio.